 In honor of Pride Month, NPM will honor the life and legacy of astronaut and philatelist Sally Ride.
 This festival will feature a variety of STEM, postal, and baseball-themed activities that highlight Ride's groundbreaking career as an astronaut, her love of philately, the 2018 Sally Ride stamp, and the impact of baseball on her life and career.

 July, 2020 Nostalgia and Collecting: Baseball Cards and Stamps

 The National Postal Museum will host a panel discussion regarding the history, economics, and culture of collecting, especially as it relates to the similarities and differences between the stamp-collecting industry and the baseball card-collecting industry.

-The National Postal Museum will host a fun-filled family festival for local DMV-area Little League Teams.
+The National Postal Museum will host a fun-filled family festival for local DMV-area Little League Teams that will also highlight the career and legacy of Mamie Peanut Johnson.
 Players and their families will have the opportunity to celebrate their season through a wide variety of baseball and postal-themed activities.

 August, 2020 Panel Discussion on Ballpark Architecture

 The National Postal Museum will host a series of panel discussions regarding ballpark architecture.
 In particular, each panel will focus on the recent wave of retro-classic and retro-modern ballparks, the reason they have become so popular in today’s game, and their connection to older ballparks, many of which are featured on the Legendary Playing Fields stamp series.

 August, 2020 Program Series on Baseball and STEAM

 The National Postal Museum will host a number of programs on how advances in the fields of STEAM have shaped and changed the game of baseball.
 Programs will include a family festival, demonstrations, lectures, and a series of panel discussions.